Collyngodlewski/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch hook is used to attempt to match the current url.
+Its used to get access to the matched data without rendering.
 1. How would you explain form validation to someone who has never programmed before?
+Validation is for error messaged if a form has not been correctly filled out
 1. In 1-2 sentences, define end to end testing.
+End to end testing tests from beginning to end of an application.
+It helps replicate real scenarios.

 ## Instructions